Synopsis

 Data

-TBD.
-Dataset release details (access, licensing, and download links) will be announced here.
+Dataset release details (access, licensing, and download links) is announced at our GitHub repository.

-Expected structure: each instance is a triplet (query, reasoning trajectory, final answer).
+Structure: each instance is a triplet (query, reasoning trajectory, final answer) with their labels.

 Submission